We are a small team who are passionate about what we do

 Dar comes from a food-centric family with a long history of creating chocolates and other confections.
 Growing up in the fertile St. Lawrence Valley where farms and foraged ingredients abound, Dar and her siblings were encouraged to act on their creative culinary impulses, baking bread, cookies and pastries, and cooking meals.
 The family table often included milk and cream from local dairy farmers, fruits and vegetables from area farms and orchards and their own garden, wild blueberries, raspberries and blackberries picked trailside in the nearby northern Adirondacks, fresh caught trout from local lakes and streams, and venison, rabbit and pheasant that her father hunted and brought home (verily leading her to become a vegetarian for many years, but that’s another story).

 Dar’s love of the outdoors led her to study biology and art as an undergraduate, doing fieldwork with a botany professor and drawing scale illustrations of the plants they studied for publication.
 Through college and ensuing years of working front and back of house in restaurants and cafés in New York State, San Francisco, the Czech Republic and Vermont, her experimentation with chocolate started in earnest in Brattleboro.
 In the early aughts, Dar began honing her truffle-making skills by tempering chocolate at home on a marble slab and refining her ganache recipes using ingredients from local farm stands and farmers markets.
-As our creative director she develops our recipes, creates our packaging and product design, her background in biology, graphic art and fine art is reflected in her approach to making confections.
+As our creative director she develops our recipes, creates our packaging and product design, and her background in biology, graphic and fine art is reflected in her approach to making confections.

 John spent several years as head coffee roaster and manager at our local roasting shop when we first touched base in Brattleboro.
 His experience sourcing beans, cupping with leaders in the field like George Howell, and visiting coffee origins has provided a great background to working with chocolate.
-As our business manager and CEO, John’s years of leading small businesses has fueled our growth from a home-based business to our official launch in 2014 and continued growth today.
+As our business manager and CEO, John’s years of leading small businesses in the San Francisco Bay Area and Vermont has fueled our growth from a home-based business to our official launch in 2014 and continued growth today.